Note

-In this article, you'll learn how to authenticate to Microsoft Dev Box REST APIs using the Azure CLI.
+In this article, you learn how to authenticate to Microsoft Dev Box REST APIs by using Azure CLI.
 Authentication is a crucial step for accessing both administrator (control plane) and developer (data plane) APIs.
 This guide walks you through retrieving an access token from Microsoft Entra ID, understanding the token's structure and validity, and using the bearer token to access REST APIs.
 By following these steps, you can securely interact with Microsoft Dev Box services.

 Tip